daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Could-have

+### Bookmarking

+::: {#clarifying-note .note}

-### Clarifying Note on Bookmarks, Notes and Highlights
+Clarifying Note on Bookmarks, Highlights and Notes

-Notes, bookmarks, and highlights are features that support different user needs in digital reading environments:
+Bookmarks, highlights and notes are features that support different user needs in digital reading environments:

 Bookmarks are navigational markers that help users return to a specific location in the content.

 Highlights visually mark portions of text to indicate importance or relevance.
-They are often used for quick reference and may be used exported to create an essay plan, revision notes or similar.
+They are often used for quick reference and may be exported to create an essay plan, revision notes or similar.

 Notes are user-generated annotations that may contain text, audio, or